Hamilton Philharmonic Orchestra

-The Hamilton Philharmonic Orchestra (HPO) is a Canadian orchestra based in Hamilton, Ontario.
+The Hamilton Philharmonic Orchestra (HPO) is a professional Canadian orchestra based in Hamilton, Ontario.
 The orchestra gives concerts primarily at the FirstOntario Concert Hall.

 History

 The Hamilton Philharmonic Orchestra was founded in 1949.
 Its first concert took place on 16 January 1950, at the Memorial School Auditorium.
 Jan Wolanek was the first music director of the orchestra, from 1949 to 1958.
 During the orchestra's history, Olive Short served as its concertmaster, the first female concertmaster in North America.

-In the late 1960s, Betty Webster, Marnie Paikin and Larry Paikin developed a plan, known as "The Hamilton Plan", to bring music to the community from in-school children's concerts to international artists appearing with the Hamilton Philharmonic Orchestra.
+In the late 1960s, Betty Webster, Marnie Paikin, and Larry Paikin developed a plan, known as "The Hamilton Plan", to bring music to the community from in-school children's concerts to international artists appearing with the Hamilton Philharmonic Orchestra.
 They organized concerts at which all school children in a 60-mile radius of Hamilton centre (excluding Toronto) would hear a brass ensemble, woodwind ensemble, string quartet and percussion ensemble in their school, followed by a trip to the orchestra hall at the end of the school year to hear a full symphony orchestra concert.
 The ensembles seeding the orchestra were headlined by Canadian Brass and the Czech String Quartet.
-The programme was studied by the American Symphony Orchestra League, and Chuck Mangione engaged the HPO for his Grammy Nominated album "Friends In Love."
+The programme was studied by the American Symphony Orchestra League, and Chuck Mangione engaged the HPO for his Grammy Nominated album Friends In Love.

 To carry out the plan, Boris Brott was hired as music director in 1969.
 Under his direction, attendance at HPO concerts rose to about 225,000 throughout the early 1970s.
 Under Brott, the orchestra developed to the point where it could accompany well-known international artists, including Phillipe Entremont and Maureen Forrester, and began to develop an international reputation.
 In 1984, Michael Quigley published a book about the orchestra, A Centenary History of the Hamilton Philharmonic Orchestra.
 However, the change in focus from a community orchestra to a full-time professional orchestra led to financial difficulties, and concert attendance began to recede.
 Brott remained conductor of the orchestra until 1990.